shopery/docker-workshop/exercise2_2/exercise2_2.md

 This means that on a single file we generate a first image and after that we generate a second image using part of the content build on the first one.

-This can be really useful because most of the times the dependencies needed to build the app and run it are totally different.
+This can be really useful because most of the time the dependencies needed to build the app and run it are totally different.
 For example for a JS app you need all the dependencies, source files, etc. But once it is built and the static files are generated you no longer need any of them so why would you like to deploy it to your productions servers?

-This also happens with PHP apps where you need for example Composer to install dependencies, this is not really a dependency to run the app so you don't really need it on your production container.
+This also happens with PHP apps where you need for example Composer to install dependencies, this is not really a dependency to run the app, so you don't really need it on your production container.

 For this exercise we'll use NodeJS, specifically a node "Hello world" example.
 On the first step we'll install the required dependencies to build the static site files.